jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   this is closer to what I want

-.. test_string_splitting_green_2:
+.. test_string_splitting_green_1:

 green: make it pass
 --------------------------------------------------------

-* I will make the expected value in the test to match the value in the terminal
+* I make the expected value in the test match the value in the terminal

   .. code-block:: python